-- a.
-An institutional use including hospitals, long-term care homes, retirement homes, pre-schools, school nurseries, day cares and schools; - An essential emergency service such as that provided by fire, police and ambulance stations and electrical substations: or - c) Uses associated with the disposal, manufacture, treatment or storage of hazardous substances.
+i) An institutional use including hospitals, long-term care homes, retirement homes, pre-schools, school nurseries, day cares and schools.

+ii) An essential emergency service such as that provided by fire, police and ambulance stations and electrical substations; or iii) Uses associated with the disposal, manufacture, treatment or storage of hazardous substances.